FabianGermany/AutonomousDrivingDetectron2/model_and_data_backup/readme.txt

-The file "model_final.pth" is too large for GitHub
+The file "model_final.pth" is too large for GitHub (even if compressed)